Nikolaos-Gkionis/suppliers-design-history/docs/histories/guarantee.md

 #### The dependencies

-This is new section which allows the users to provide information about the guarantees they might need or want to attac h to their departure declarations.
+This is new section which allows the users to provide information about the guarantees they might need or want to attach to their departure declarations.

 Users can view a list of different kind of guarantees, and add up to 9 per transit.